Candlelit vigil held for girl, four, who was mauled to death by pet dog | ITV News

 Candlelit vigil held for girl, four, who was mauled to death by pet dog

-A community was united in grief at a candlelit vigil for a four-year-old girl who was mauled to death by a family pet in a back garden.
+A candlelit vigil was held for a four-year-old girl, who was mauled to death by a family pet.

-People gathered to mourn the loss of the youngster, who has not yet been formally identified – but has been named in reports as Alice Stones, at a church near to the house on Wednesday evening.
+People gathered to mourn the loss of the child, named locally as Alice Stones, at a church near to the house on Wednesday evening.

-Police were called to the home in Broadlands, Netherfield, Milton Keynes, by the ambulance service on Tuesday and the child died at the scene.

-Officers in white forensic suits worked through the day at the address, with a forensic tent by the back garden and a uniformed officer and marked police van at the front of the property.

 Around 100 people turned out to a vigil that had been organised at Grand Union Vineyard Church, Netherfield Campus, across the road from the house on Wednesday evening.

-Prayers were said for the family as people gathered, holding candles, in the darkness in a green space at the rear of the place of worship.
+Prayers were said for the family as people gathered, holding candles, in a green space behind the church.

-There were moments of reflection as music was played over speakers, including Amazing Grace and Over The Rainbow.
+There were moments of reflection during the vigil, as music was played over speakers, including Amazing Grace and Over The Rainbow.

 Donna Fuller, a ward councillor for Woughton Community Council, said the area has a “tight-knit community, predominantly families”.